TimberlineCS/lab-2-string-operations-sofiamocuta/README.md

 [https://hpluska.github.io/APCompSciA/labs/StringOperations/ASCIIArt4.png](https://hpluska.github.io/APCompSciA/labs/StringOperations/ASCIIArt4.png)
 [https://hpluska.github.io/APCompSciA/labs/StringOperations/ASCIIArt5.png](https://hpluska.github.io/APCompSciA/labs/StringOperations/ASCIIArt5.png)

-- [ ] The text linked here [SampleDriverClass](SampleDriverClass.java), is the text required of a driver class.
-Format the text using the escape techniques in this lesson, to get it to print EXACTLY as shown IN THE CONSOLE.
-Feel free to change the message in the quotes.
+- [ ] Write code that prints the ASCII art exactly as shown.
+Doing so will require you to escape many of the characters in the picture.
+For an extra challenge, try to get the ASCII art to print exactly as shown using a single print statement.

 - [ ] At the top of the file, before your class declaration use comments to indicate the following on separate lines